21 Best Off The Beaten Path Places in Japan (2025 Guide)

 Gokayama

-Gokayama is located in a remote rural area, surrounded by the splendour of lush mountains and nature—a perfect example of off the beaten path in Japan!
+Gokayama is located in a remote rural area, surrounded by the splendour of lush mountains and nature.

 • Save